oneapi-src/oneAPI-samples/Libraries/oneVPL/dpcpp-blur/README.md

 #### Building the program using VS2017 or VS2019 IDE

 1. Install the Intel® oneAPI Base Toolkit for Windows*
-2. Right click on the solution file and open using either VS2017 or VS2019 IDE.
+2. Right-click on the solution file and open using either VS2017 or VS2019 IDE.
-3. Right click on the project in Solution explorer and select Rebuild.
+3. Right-click on the project in Solution Explorer and select Rebuild.
-4. From top menu select Debug -> Start without Debugging.
+4. From the top menu, select Debug -> Start without Debugging.

 ## Running the Sample